Sell for The Walt Disney Company (DIS) This Week | InvestorPlace

-The Walt Disney Company (DIS) a Sell at $105.05 based on the latest market intelligence, and relative pricing of its shares.
-The Sell recommendation for The Walt Disney Company (NYSE:DIS) is the outcome of a proprietary process of evaluation which yielded conclusions that were above average in 2 areas: an economic sector rated above average in attractiveness, and an analytical score that is near average; and produced below average results in 4 areas: an industry group ranked below average in attractiveness, a ranking in the company's sector that is in the third quarter, ranking in the company's industry group that is in the bottom eighth, and a mathematical computation of risk/reward that is below average.
-The current Portfolio Grader recommendation on the shares has been in place for 5 months.
+The Sell for The Walt Disney Company (DIS) this week is based on the most current relative pricing of its shares and stock market rankings.
+The judgment behind The Walt Disney Company's (NYSE:DIS) Sell recommendation is grounded on an analytical score that is near average, a ranking in the company's industry group that is in the bottom eighth, a ranking in its sector group that is in the third quarter, and a numerical calculation of risk/reward that is below average.
+While DIS derives some benefit of being in a sector that is ranked well above average in investment attractiveness, its industry group is ranked well below average in attractiveness which may offset this to a degree.
+This represents no change from the previous week and is the same ranking DIS has had from Portfolio Grader for 5 months.

-DIS ranks in the fourth quartile relative to its peers, Media Conglomerates, and in the top 10% of its sector group, Consumer Services, with a market value of $158.7 billion.
+DIS is a member of the 1 company Media Conglomerates GICS industry group, which is a segment of the 256 company GICS Consumer Services sector.
+DIS has a market value of $165.8 billion which is in the fourth quartile relative to its peers DIS is currently ranked by Portfolio Grader at number 1 among the 1 companies in this industry group.

-Portfolio Grader currently ranks the Consumer Services sector number 9 among the 20 sectors in its universe putting it in the top half of all the GICS sectors.
-The Media Conglomerates industry group is ranked 118 among the 129 industry groups within the GICS sectors, placing it well below-average in terms of the Proprietary Quantitative Score scoring system.
+Portfolio Grader currently ranks the Consumer Services sector number 3 among the 20 sectors in its universe putting it in the top quartile of all the GICS sectors.
+The Media Conglomerates industry group is ranked 119 among the 129 industry groups within the GICS sectors, placing it well below-average in terms of the Proprietary Quantitative Score scoring system.

-The company scores are below-average in 2 of the 8 fundamental metrics used by Portfolio Grader in the ranking of company stocks.
+The company scores are below-average in 2 of the 8 areas evaluated by Portfolio Grader in the ranking of company stocks.

-Portfolio Grader uses the Proprietary Quantitative Score to measure DIS's shares from the angle of risk/reward.
-This unique scoring system evaluates the relative value of DIS's shares based on the recent $105.05 share price of the shares relative to its peers, the market and risk associated with its industry and sector groups.
-Based on this risk/reward calculation, the company currently scores below-average in its industry group compared to its peers.
+Portfolio Grader quantitatively gauges DIS's shares using the Proprietary Quantitative Score.
+This metric looks at DIS's shares from the angle of risk/reward.
+This unique scoring approach takes into account the relative value of DIS's shares based on the recent $109.79 share price of the shares relative to its peers, the market and risk associated with its industry and sector groups.
+Using this risk/reward calculation, the company currently scores below-average in its industry group compared to its peers.

 The Proprietary Portfolio Grader stock ranking system assesses roughly 5,000 companies every week based on a number of fundamental and quantitative measures.
 Stocks are given a letter grade based on their results, with A being 'strong buy' and F being 'strong sell'.
 Explore the tool here.